hoanvu/hoanvu.github.io/_posts/2013-06-13-install-mongodb-2-4-4-on-centos-6-3.md

 ---
 layout: post
-title: "Cài đặt MongoDB 2.4.4 trên CentOS 6.3"
+title: "Install MongoDB 2.4.4 on CentOS 6.3"
 date: 2013-06-13 11:58:20 +0700
 categories: system_admin linux
 tags: system_admin mongodb
 ---

-Bài post này mình sẽ hướng dẫn các bạn cài đặt MongoDB trên CentOS:
+In this post I will guide you to install MongoDB 2.4.4 on CentOS 6.3:
 <br><br>

 #### 1. Download MongoDB source